LeoJuguet/report-internship2024/report.typ

   semStmtA( x = e)Sigma = {sigma[x <- v] | sigma in Sigma, v in semExprA(e)sigma} \
   semStmtA("for" v = c_1 "to" c_2 { s }) = semStmtA(v = c_1\; "while" v < s { s; v = v + 1;}) \
   semStmtA("while" c { s_1 } (s_2)) = semStmtA( s_2 \; "while" c { s_1 \; s_2 } ) \
-  semStmtA("while" c { s_1 })sigma^hash = semCondA(not c) lim delta^n (bot) "with" delta(x^hash) = x^hash widen (sigma^hash union.sq^hash semCondA(s) compose semCondA(c) x^hash)
+  semStmtA("while" c { s_1 })sigma^hash = semCondA(not c) lim delta^n (bot) "with" delta(x^hash) = x^hash widen (sigma^hash union.sq^hash semStmtA(s) compose semCondA(c) x^hash)
 $

-To have a better approximation of loops, Mopsa, always unroll the first iteration of the loop.
+To have a better approximation of loops, Mopsa, always unrolls the first iteration of the loop.

-These statements are classic in abstract interpration so Mopsa, already have domain that handle theses statements.

-== Default Domain

-Mopsa offer different default domain :

-- numerical domains : in particular interval domains and relational domains.
-- iterators domains in universal language to manipulate principal statements.
+For loops, if the user has the guarantee that the loops terminate, it is also possible to unroll the loop to have a better approximation.
+However, this slows down the analysis, because each iteration of the loop is simulated and there is no guarantee that the analysis will terminate.
+The user can also choose to unroll only a fixed number of iterations, and then perform the widening operation afterwards.
+This also provides a better approximation, but it slows down the analysis.

+The semantics of these statements and instructions are classic in abstract interpretation, so Mopsa already has domains for its universal language that can be reused.
+The Jasmin expressions and statements can be simply translated to the universal language, and this translation is natural without any surprises.

 = Initialisation of scalar <section-init-scalar>